typst/typst/tests/typ/code/block.typ

 ---
 // Multiple unseparated expressions in one line.

-// Error: 2-4 expected expression, found invalid token {1u}
+// Error: 2-4 invalid number suffix
+{1u}

 // Should output `1`.